Danica Patrick: 2010–2011 (ARCA and Nationwide Series)

 Patrick began her stock car racing career by entering an ARCA Racing Series race in the No. 7 JR Motorsports Chevrolet at Daytona International Speedway.
 She finished in sixth place after spinning early in the race.
-At the season-opening Nationwide Series race, the DRIVE4COPD 300, Patrick started 15th and finished 35th after being caught up in a 12-car crash.
+At the season-opening Nationwide Series race, the DRIVE4COPD 300, she started fifteenth and finished 35th after being caught up in a twelve-car crash.
 In the season's third race, the Sam's Town 300 at Las Vegas Motor Speedway, she finished 36th after colliding with Michael McDowell on the 82nd lap.
-Although Patrick struggled during her rookie season, she had her best finish of the year at the season-ending Ford 300 at Homestead-Miami Speedway where she came 19th.
-She finished 43rd in the drivers' standings, with 1,032 points in 13 starts.
-In September, Patrick entered the K&N Pro Series East race at Dover International Speedway to broaden her stock car racing experience.
+Although she struggled during her rookie season, she had her best finish of the year at the season-ending Ford 300 at Homestead-Miami Speedway where she came nineteenth.
+She finished 43rd in the drivers' standings, with 1,032 points in thirteen starts.
+In September, she entered the K&N Pro Series East race at Dover International Speedway to broaden her stock car racing experience.
 She finished sixth after briefly leading the race.

 Patrick remained at JR Motorsports for the 2011 Nationwide Series, and ran a part-time schedule that consisted of twelve races.
 She finished 14th and 12th at the season's opening two races at Daytona and Phoenix International Speedway.
-Patrick became the highest-finishing woman in national NASCAR history at Las Vegas when she surpassed Sara Christian's 62-year record to place fourth in the Sam's Town 300 race (the highest in her Nationwide Series career).
-She took her third top-ten finish of the season when she came tenth in the Subway Jalapeño 250 at Daytona after leading a total of 13 laps before being involved in a multi-car incident coming to the checkered flag on the last lap of the race.
-Patrick's best performance throughout the rest of the season was an eleventh-place finish at Texas Motor Speedway; she came 26th in points, with 321 accrued.
+She became the highest-finishing woman in national NASCAR history at Las Vegas when she surpassed Sara Christian's 62-year record to place fourth in the Sam's Town 300 race (the highest in her Nationwide Series career).
+She took her third top-ten finish of the season when she came in tenth in the Subway Jalapeño 250 at Daytona after leading a total of thirteen laps before being involved in a multi-car incident coming to the checkered flag on the last lap of the race.
+Her best performance throughout the rest of the season was an eleventh place finish at Texas Motor Speedway; she came 26th in points, with 321 accrued.